Protect Your Health

-What if I’m not at high risk for severe illness?
+What if I’m not at increased-risk for severe illness?

-If you have been diagnosed with COVID-19 and you are not at high-risk for severe illness, your healthcare provider may recommend treatments to reduce your symptoms and help your body fight the virus.
+If you have been diagnosed with COVID-19 and you are not at increased-risk for severe illness, your healthcare provider may recommend other treatments to help you feel better and help your body fight the virus.
 Some examples of things to consider include:

-- Take medications like acetaminophen or ibuprofen to reduce fever
+- Take medications like acetaminophen (Tylenol) or ibuprofen (Motrin) may help to reduce fever

 Benefits of vaccination compared to treatments

-Vaccination remains the most important tool to control spread of the virus.
-The vaccines are free, safe, and widely available to everyone ages 6 months and older.
-Vaccines offer long-term protection against COVID-19 and have been shown to be effective against variants of COVID-19, including Omicron.
+Vaccination remains the most important tool to control the spread of and prevent COVID-19.
+Vaccines are free, safe, and widely available to everyone aged 6 months and older.
+Vaccines have been shown to be effective against newer variants of COVID-19, including Omicron.
 To learn more about COVID-19 vaccination, visit the VDH COVID-19 Vaccination Website.